mikejw/empathy/README.md

 Licence
 ---
-Please see `licences.txt` for licence information.
+This software is and has always been under GNU LGPL v3.
-NB: this software is and has alsway been under the GNU LGPL v3.
+Please see `LICENSE` for more information.

 On Gitter